paucablop/chemotools/get-started/training_classification_model.md

 The spectra are measured from already brewed coffees using attenuated total refractance mid infrared spectroscopy (ATR-MIR).

 {: .highlight }
 > Yes!
 I know.
-If you are a coffee lover you will be thinking _that there can be many factors affecting the spectra: an espresso is very different than a pourover!_.
+If you are a coffee lover you will be thinking: _there can be many factors affecting the spectra: an espresso is very different than a pourover!_.
 You are right! in this dataset, all coffees were roasted under the same conditions, but the Ethiopian and Brazilian coffees were brewed for espresso and the Spanish using a moka pot.

 ### __Import the data__